-Let’s start by saying that this approach mixes nutrition, lifestyle, and exercise and it’s called “Body Recomposition”.
-It has maybe a kind of CSI vibe but,
+Let’s start by saying that this approach mixes nutrition, lifestyle, and exercise.
+It may sound like CSI or an autopsy certificate but it is not.

 Fat mass and lean mass